meshcloud/meshcloud-docs/docs/meshstack.billing-configuration.md

 ```

 You can define products based on this resource type to charge fees based on the Landing Zone that is in use by a meshTenant
-or to simply charge a fee on the meshTenant itself based on the platform type.
-Currently only AZURE platform type is supported.
+or to simply charge a fee on the meshTenant itself.

 ## Chargeback